To guide the practice of

 FDVRT partner agencies share responsibility for convening multi-agency case management (MACM) for high risk of serious harm cases of FDV.
 Refer to FDVRT Operational Guidelines (also in related resources) for more information.

 Where the FDVRT consider that MACM is necessary for a family that is an open case to the Department, SCPW-FDV will discuss this with the case manager.
-In these circumstances, it is the responsibility of the team leader to delegate the MACM to a staff member with the appropriate skills to convene a MACM meeting.
+In these circumstances, the team leader is responsible for delegating the MACM to a staff member with the appropriate skills to convene a MACM meeting.

 For families with children that are not an open case to the Department, the role of the SCPW-FDV in MACM is to contribute relevant information about prior contacts with the Department and information about services provided.